Did you know?

 Safety – Greece expand

-Personal security is a core element for the well-being of individuals, and largely reflects the risks of people being physically assaulted or falling victim to other types of crime.
+Personal security is a core element for the well-being of individuals, and includes the risks of people being physically assaulted or falling victim to other types of crime.
 Across the OECD, assault rates have generally declined in the past five years.
-In Greece, 3.7% of people reported falling victim to assault over the previous 12 months, slightly less than the OECD average of 4.0%.
+In Greece, 3.7% of people reported falling victim to assault over the previous 12 months, slightly less than the OECD average of 3.9%.
 There is little difference between men and women in assault rates, at respectively 3.6% and 3.8%.

-Fear of crime is another important indicator as it can constrain behaviour, restrict freedom and threaten the foundation of communities.
-Despite a general reduction in assault rates in the past five years, in many OECD countries feelings of security have declined.
-In Greece, 51% of people feel safe walking alone at night, lower than the OECD average of 67%.
-While men are at a greater risk of being victims of assaults and violent crimes, women report lower feelings of security than men.
+However, while men are at a greater risk of being victims of assault and violent crime, women report lower feelings of security than men.
 This has been explained by a greater fear of sexual attacks, the feeling they must also protect their children and their concern that they may be seen as partially responsible.

 More ResourcesHow's Life? at a Glance

 Finding a suitable balance between work and life is a challenge for all workers, especially working parents.
 The ability to successfully combine work, family commitments and personal life is important for the well-being of all members in a household.
 Governments can help to address the issue by encouraging supportive and flexible working practices, making it easier for parents to strike a better balance between work and home life.